danielharrell/SumLect2015/Lost_Idea_LA.md

 threats as if these came from outside it.
 For this justifies a defense that succeeds only if liberal education survives.

-And there are no shortage of such defenses.
+And there is no shortage of such defenses.
 Type the words "defense of liberal education" into Google, and you will find one, it seems, for every headline predicting the death of liberal education.
 And not just in articles.
 There are